pksunkara/octonode/README.md

 ghme.emails('new@ma.il');
 ```

-- Get the followers of the user (/user/followers)
+- Get the followers of the user (GET /user/followers)

 ```js
 ghme.followers(callback); //array of github users
 ```

-- Get users whom the user is following (/user/following)
+- Get users whom the user is following (GET /user/following)

 ```js
 ghme.following(callback); //array of github users
 ```

-- Check if the user is following a user (/user/following/marak)
+- Check if the user is following a user (GET /user/following/marak)

 ```js
 ghme.following('marak', callback); //boolean